serverpod/serverpod_docs/docs/index.md

 ```
 Starting Serverpod.

  • Automatic generate and reload are enabled.
- • Running Postgres and Redis in Docker container.

 Spinning up serverpod generate (this can take a few seconds).
 Starting Docker (for Postgres and Redis).